Last Updated: March 29, 2019

 "Controller" means a person or organization which, alone or jointly with others, determines the purposes and means of the processing of Personal Data.

-"Employee" means any current, former or prospective employee, contractor, intern or temporary worker of Octagon or any of its EU or Swiss affiliates, or any related individual whose Personal Data Octagon processes in connection with an employment relationship, who is located in the EU or Switzerland.
+"Employee" means any current, former or prospective employee, contractor, intern or temporary worker of Octagon or any of its EU, UK or Swiss affiliates, or any related individual whose Personal Data Octagon processes in connection with an employment relationship, who is located in the EU, UK or Switzerland.

 "EU" means the European Union and Iceland, Liechtenstein and Norway.

-"Personal Data" means any information, including Sensitive Data, that is (i) about an identified or identifiable individual, (ii) received by Octagon in the U.S. from the EU or Switzerland, and (iii) recorded in any form.
+"Personal Data" means any information, including Sensitive Data, that is (i) about an identified or identifiable individual, (ii) received by Octagon in the U.S. from the EU, UK or Switzerland, and (iii) recorded in any form.

 "Privacy Shield Principles" means the Principles and Supplemental Principles of the Privacy Shield.